yakconsulting/spidersoftdev.github.io/content/posts/2022-01-31-caddy-ssl-error.md

 }
 ```

-which means that you can point any domain to the server, and it will be served with the correct SSL certificate.
+Which means that you can point any domain to the server, and it will be served with the correct SSL certificate.
 The only condition is to pass checks on `http://localhost:5555/check` service.
 More details on this setup can be [found here](https://caddy.community/t/serving-tens-of-thousands-of-domains-over-https-with-caddy/11179).

 After that I had also couple other services with standard like: